 The Commission notes that it has specific authority under Section 206 to order refunds, if it deems them appropriate, for a period fifteen months following the refund effective date.
 The Order sets October 2, 2000 as the earliest effective refund date permitted under Section 206.
 WPTF agrees with the Commission’s decision to not order any refunds at this time.
 Importantly, the Commission notes that, “Therefore, if the Commission finds that the wholesale markets in California are unable to produce competitive, just and reasonable prices, or that market power or other individual seller conduct is exercised to produce an unjust and unreasonable rate, we may require refunds for sales made during the refund effective period.”
 What is important to note is that the November 1 Order provides that the Commission will act to impose refunds, “if” the markets are unable to produce just and reasonable rates.
 However, it does not find that the rates experienced to date have actually been either unjust or unreasonable.
+Given the rhetoric we have heard on the topic of “just and reasonable rates” and the meaning of the Commission’s November 1 Order, WPTF urges the Commission to clarify this point in its final Order.

-Even so, WPTF believes that the potential refund liability described in the Order creates significant uncertainty for sellers in the market.
+Even so, WPTF believes that the potential, largely prospective, refund liability described in the Order creates significant uncertainty for sellers in the market.
 To minimize this uncertainty, the Commission should clarify the Order to reduce this uncertainty.
 In its comments filed concurrently with WPTF, Williams Energy Marketing & Trading (“Williams EM&T”) proposes the following actions which WPTF endorses:..

 The Commission should specifically find and conclude that the facts do not support a claim for refunds with respect to Summer 2000 rates.

-When a market clears at or below the soft cap, there should be a presumption in favor of competitive conditions and there should only be refund liability where specific market manipulation, abuse or collusion is shown.
+When a market clears at or below the soft cap, there should be no refund liability for any seller unless that seller is shown to have manipulated the market, abused market power, or colluded. .

-When suppliers bid and are paid at rates above the soft cap, the definitions of marginal and opportunity costs must be clarified to recognize how units are dispatched throughout a year, that a contribution to a generator’s actual fixed costs must be incorporated into the equation for marginal costs, and that opportunity costs include broad market forces such as prices in competing markets.
+When suppliers bid and are paid at rates above the soft cap, the definitions of marginal and opportunity costs must be clarified to recognize how units are dispatched throughout a year, that a contribution to a generator’s actual fixed costs must be incorporated into the equation for marginal costs, that forward contracts contribute to the “marginal costs” of a sale, and that opportunity costs include broad market forces such as prices in competing markets.

 The Commission should specifically recognize that the ability to sell above marginal cost is not evidence of market power or market abuse.

-Since the November 1 Order does not provide that the refund potential on any specific transaction will be closed within any set period of time, a process should be developed to ensure that transactions above the soft cap are deemed closed and no longer subject to refund within a reasonable time.
+Since the November 1 Order does not provide that the refund potential on any specific transaction will be closed within any set period of time, a process should be developed to ensure that transactions above the soft cap are deemed closed and no longer subject to refund within a reasonable time, such as one to two months.

 Finally, WPTF joins Williams EM&T in noting Commissioner Hébert’s concern that the Commission is attempting to do indirectly what it is prohibited from doing directly.
-The potential refund liability period of 27 month which is specified in the November 1 Order extends beyond the 15-month potential refund period permitted by the Federal Power Act and should be shortened to confirm with the requirements of the Act.
+The potential refund liability period of 27 months, which is specified in the November 1 Order, extends beyond the 15-month potential refund period permitted by the Federal Power Act and should be shortened to confirm with the requirements of the Act.

 F. What Were The Real Causes of The Recent Price Increases?